Shopping in Hastings Old Town

 Books and strange tales

-From stacks of old comics to a bookshop that turns into a Thai restaurant and Hare and Hawthorn, you’ll also find a handful of independent bookshops in the Old Town where you can lose yourself for hours!
+From stacks of old comics to a bookshop that turns into a Thai restaurant, you’ll also find a handful of independent bookshops in the Old Town where you can lose yourself for hours!
+If this inspires you to sit down and read, head into the Hanushka Coffee shop where the café walls are lined with books.
+There are even books in the toilet in case you need a longer sit down.

 Flora and fauna